etsi-forge/NFV-SOL009/README.md

 # NFV SOL009 - OpenAPIs for the management of NFV-MANO

-This repository contains OpenAPIs for ETSI GS NFV-SOL 009, RESTful protocols specification for the management of NFV-MANO.
+This repository contains OpenAPIs for ETSI GS NFV-SOL 009 v3.5.1, RESTful protocols specification for the management of NFV-MANO.

-**IMPORTANT: In case of discrepancies the published ETSI Group Specification takes precedence.**
+**IMPORTANT: These [OpenAPI](https://www.openapis.org/) specifications are in development phase.
+In case of discrepancies the published ETSI Group Specification takes precedence.**

 More information at [NFV Solutions wiki](https://nfvwiki.etsi.org/index.php?title=NFV_Solutions).